Close Menu

 If the case goes to trial, it can add additional time to the process, as it may take several months to a year to get a trial date and complete the trial.
 However, if the parties are able to reach a settlement agreement, the process can be resolved more quickly, often within a year or two.

-How to Sue For Medical Malpractice in Florida: Follow These Steps
+How Do I Sue For Medical Malpractice in Fort Lauderdale, Florida?

 The process of suing for medical malpractice involves several steps and can be complex, requiring the assistance of an experienced attorney.
 In general, these are the steps involved in navigating a medical malpractice claim in Florida: